philbarker/OCXChecker/README.md

-Tests JSON-LD found in web pages for conformance with K12-OCX.
+Checks JSON-LD found in web pages for conformance with K12-OCX.

-Tests include
+Checks include
 - showing what entities from the OCX domain model are present
 - checking that those entities have key properties such as name and description
 - checking that the subject and object of every predicate is in its domain/range.

-Runs a flask web service
+Runs as a flask web service

 Run this in a python 3.7 virtual environment
 ```